feliperuppel/account-api/README.md

   - Include Swagger
   - Implement MDC logging to track requests on logs easier
-  - Replace the 'Processor' by some messaging system, maybe kafka
+  - Replace the *Queue + Scheduled  Processor* by some messaging system, maybe kafka